The era of the founder Bernhard Heinrich Feldhaus (*1821 † 1900)

 1981

-An extremely important development for the future of the Company S took place in 1981.
-At that time, the first Thin Brick were developed at Feldhaus .
-Thin Brick means narrow bricks that are often used in connection with thermal protection measures to dress up old and new buildings (thermal insulation composite system).
+A development of utmost importance for the Company 's future took place in 1981.
+At that time, Feldhaus developed its first thin brick . thin brick are narrow bricks often used in conjunction with thermal insulation measures for cladding old and new buildings (external thermal insulation composite system).

-Bernhard Joseph Feldhaus and Karl-Heinz Thele, who were keen to experiment, first tested the production of the straps with the switch-off process, which, however, turned out to be too complex.
-Later the straps were burned in the adhesive process, with several straps being fixed together with a special glue.
-Here, too, there were problems, since partly traces of the adhesive remained visible.
-But the manager Karl-Heinz Thele did not give up until he developed an optimal technique for strap production.
-An additional new combustion technology enabled the production of 40 percent more goods with the same energy consumption.
+Eager to experiment, Bernhard Joseph Feldhaus and Karl-Heinz Thele initially tested the production of the brick slips using a peeling method, but this proved too labor-intensive.
+Later, they tried firing the slips using an adhesive method, fixing several slips together with a special glue.
+This method also presented problems, as traces of the adhesive sometimes remained visible.
+However, plant manager Karl-Heinz Thele persevered until he had developed an optimal technique for brick slip production.
+An additional new firing technology enabled the production of 40 percent more material while maintaining the same energy consumption.

 Impressions